chasefleming/elem-go/examples/htmx-fiber-todo/README.md

 ## Asynchronous Behavior

-Using htmx, the application performs actions like adding a new Todo or toggling the completion status without a full page reload.
+Using `htmx`, the application performs actions like adding a new Todo or toggling the completion status without a full page reload.
 This provides a smoother user experience.

 ## Stopping the Server